Serve Community Needs for Social Justice

 The Center provides students with a legal education that instills a commitment to social justice, public interest, and public service.
 While not all attorneys specialize in this area, the opportunity to serve others is an important experience in your legal education.

-Social Justice Law
+Student Opportunities in Social Justice Law

 - Social Justice Certificate